Online Catalogs: What Users and Librarians Want

 - The metadata elements that are most important to end users in determining if an item will meet his or her needs

 - The enhancements end users would like to see made in online library catalogs to assist them in consistently identifying appropriate materials

-Use the links on the right to download the complete report, download a synopsis of the report, view the on-line executive summary, or order a printed version of the report.
+Use the links on the right to download the complete report, download a synopsis of the report or view the on-line executive summary.
 If you register to download the report, you'll receive e-mail notification of other reports and notes as they are published.

 Download the report in Simplified Chinese (PDF, 4.4MB)

 The webinar, “Online Catalogs: Designing with Users in Mind”, recorded Aug.
 13, 2009, featured Karen Calhoun and Christie Heitkamp of OCLC reporting on their online catalog research findings, discussing user and usability studies and describing resulting changes made to WorldCat, WorldCat.org and WorldCat Local.
 During the event, the presenters chatted virtually with participants and the chat dialog is available along with the event recording and polling results.